-- b.
+- A. Cumulative Grade Point Average - 1.
+A student receiving federal aid must maintain an overall 2.00 cumulative grade point average.
+(Withdrawal, academic forgiveness, incomplete, repeated and non-credit remedial hours are counted for the calculation of hours attempted and GPA.) - a.
+All courses transferred from other institutions will be included in this cumulative GPA. - b.
 Courses for which a grade of incomplete is received will not be included in the GPA. - c.
 Courses from which a student withdraws during a semester will not be included in GPA - d.
 Repeated courses for which a student issues a request for grade replacement will include only the replacement grade in the GPA calculation.
 Repeated courses for which no request for grade replacement is completed will be included in the GPA calculation along with the original grade received for the course. - 2.
 Cumulative grade point average will be reviewed at the end of each semester. - B. Pace of Progression (Completion) - 1.
 A student receiving federal aid must complete at a minimum 67% of all courses attempted, cumulatively.
 (Withdrawal, academic forgiveness, incomplete, repeated and non-credit remedial hours are counted for the calculation of hours attempted and GPA.) - a.
 All courses transferred from other institutions will be included in this completion ratio calculation. - b.
 Courses for which an incomplete is received will be included as attempted, but unearned hours. - c.
 Courses from which a student withdraws during a semester will be included as attempted, but unearned hours. - d.
 In cases of repeated courses, a student may continue to repeat a failed course and receive Financial Aid until it is passed. - e.
 A student is eligible to receive Financial Aid for one repeat when repeating a previously passed course to obtain a higher grade. - i.
 Allowable: Repeated coursework may be included when determining enrollment status in a term-based program if a student needs to meet an academic standard for a particular previously passed course, such as a minimum grade. - ii.
 Not permissible: A student enrolls in four classes in the fall semester and passes only three of them; the institution requires the student to retake the failed classes because of failing the one class.
 When the student repeats all four classes in the spring semester, the failed class would be included in the student's enrollment status, but the three classes passed would not be. - $2. \ \ Pace of progression will be reviewed at the end of each semester.
-The calculation is as follows:$
+The calculation is as follows:$ complete an academic plan).
+If denied, the student will have to pay for classes on their OWN until meeting SAP requirements again. (see appeal form for additional guidelines)